-Let out any aggression while you mash them up, then add in the coconut sugar, butter, coconut milk, vanilla, eggs and salt.
+Let out any aggression while you mash them up, then add in half of the coconut sugar and butter, along with the coconut milk, vanilla, eggs and salt.
 Mix everything together until all ingredients are blended together.

 Spread the mixture into a 9 x 13-inch baking dish.
 Now it’s time to get our hands dirty with this easy sweet potato casserole.

-In a small mixing bowl, mix 1/2 cup of sugar with the gluten-free flour.
-Add 1/4 cup of butter and combine the ingredients with your hands until it resembles a crumble.
+In a small mixing bowl, mix the rest of the coconut sugar with the Paleo flour (see our Paleo flour recipe).
+Add the rest of the butter and combine the ingredients with your hands until it resembles a crumble.

 Stir in the pecans.
 This is my favorite part of this dish.